zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    See :rfc:`8926` for more information about the Geneve protocol.

-   :outer: The Geneve tunnel connection.
+   :param outer: The Geneve tunnel connection.

-   :inner: The Geneve-encapsulated Ethernet packet header and transport header.
+   :param inner: The Geneve-encapsulated Ethernet packet header and transport header.

-   :vni: Geneve Network Identifier.
+   :param vni: Geneve Network Identifier.

    .. note:: Since this event may be raised on a per-packet basis, handling
       it may become particularly expensive for real-time analysis.